Ray Jablonski

-Raymond Leo Jablonski (December 17, 1926 – November 25, 1985) was an American third baseman in Major League Baseball who played for all or parts of eight MLB seasons between 1953 and 1960.
+Raymond Leo Jablonski (December 17, 1926 – November 25, 1985) was an American professional baseball third baseman.
+He played in Major League Baseball (MLB) for all or parts of eight MLB seasons between 1953 and 1960.
 A National League All-Star, Jablonski appeared in 812 games for the St. Louis Cardinals, Cincinnati Redlegs, New York / San Francisco Giants and Kansas City Athletics.
 The native of Chicago, Illinois, threw and batted right-handed and was listed as 5 ft 10 in tall and 175 lb.